AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 ### Removing batch set presets from a folder's Properties page {#remove-bsp-from-folders-via-properties}

-When you remove one or more batch set preseets from a folders, you FINSH
+When you remove one or more batch set presets from a folders, you FINSH

 See [Removing batch set presets from folders by way of the Batch Set Preset page](#remove-bsp-from-folders-via-bsp-page).